bparanj/crystal/programming/pbt/haskell/combinator.md

 In lambda calculus, a **combinator** is a lambda expression that does not contain any free variables.
-This means every variable used in the expression is defined or "bound" within the expression itself, typically as a parameter of the lambda function.
+This means every variable used in the expression is defined or "bound" within the expression itself,  as a parameter of the lambda function.

 Let's examine each of the given lambda expressions to determine if they are combinators: